-Remember that scene in The Hangover 2 when Phil gets shot in the arm and treated at a clinic in Bangkok?
-He walks out with his arm bandaged and a bewildered look on his face saying, “That only cost ten dollars!”
+Remember that scene in The Hangover 2 when Phil gets shot in the arm and treated at a clinic?
+He walks out of the Bangkok clinic with his arm bandaged and a bewildered look on his face.
+“That only cost ten dollars!” he says.

-Considering we were getting jabbed in the arm (which is never fun no matter what country you are in) the experience of getting immunizations in Bangkok was pretty much painless and simple.
-To make things just a bit surreal, we were even filmed for a promotional video marking the Queen Saovabha Memorial Institute’s 90th Anniversary!
+Yes, we were getting jabbed in the arm and that’s never fun no matter what country you are in.
+However, the experience of getting immunizations in Bangkok was pretty painless and simple.
+To make things just a bit surreal, we were filmed for a promotional video to mark Queen Saovabha Memorial Institute’s 90th Anniversary!

 Tips for Getting Immunizations in Bangkok at Queen Saovabha Memorial Institute

-Here are some tips that will make your visit go more smoothly:
+Here are some tips to make your visit go more smoothly:

-– Be sure to take cash with you as the medical center does not accept credit cards.
-However, if you forget there is an ATM only a few meters away from the side of the building.
+- Be sure to take cash with you as the medical center does not accept credit cards.
+If you forget there is an ATM only a few meters away from the side of the building.

 - Bring your passport with you, they will need to see it.